Colorectal Cancer Screening or “FIT test”

 Where is it offered?

-The FIT test kit is offered through the Chishaayiyuu department at your local CMC; you take the test itself in your home.
+The FIT test kit is offered through the Chishaayiyuu department at your local CMC.
+It is a simple test with instructions that you do yourself in your home.

 How does it work?

-• You then place the stool sample in a sterile container provided for you.
+- You then place the stool sample in the sterile container included in the kit.

-• You bring the container to your CMC, which will send it to the lab.
+- You bring the container to your CMC, who will send it to the lab in Sherbrooke.

 How long does it last?

-The test itself only takes a few minutes of your time.
-The test results are ready in 3 to 4 weeks.
+The test itself only takes a few minutes to do.
+The test results are ready in a few weeks.

 How can I get this service?